 - Add music using Facebook’s Sound Collection

 Setting-up the ad itself can be done via Facebook Ads Manager, “…your starting point for running ads on Facebook, Instagram, Messenger or Audience Network.
 It’s an all-in-one tool for creating ads, managing when and where they’ll run, and tracking how well your campaigns are performing…”.

 You can even set-up Facebook ads from your mobile phone using Facebook Mobile Studio, which offers how-to guides and recommendations.

 You may find the set-up piece in Ads Manager or Mobile Studio quite simple.
 After all, Facebook has designed a system that’s meant to be accessible for users of all experience levels.

 However, if your goals, objectives, audience targeting, and KPIs haven’t been perfectly defined, your video doesn’t follow ad format and placement best practices, or your message doesn’t resonate, it’s possible to spend a lot of money on ads that aren’t getting results.

-Consider partnering with an agency experienced in running Facebook video ads to hedge your bets.
+Consider partnering with a local social media agency experienced in running Facebook video ads to hedge your bets.
 They can help you to create a Digital Advertising Strategy, optimize your ads, and monitor results so that you’ll know clearly what’s working and what’s not.